 Global cruise and travel company files Chapter 11 bankruptcy

-Party City and David's Bridal, two companies that survived a Chapter 11 bankruptcy filing, suffered from people simply not having parties or getting married, You don't need a wedding dress when you have postponed your marriage until you can hold a proper event and you don't need party supplies to celebrate in lockdown.
+Party City and David's Bridal, two companies that survived Chapter 11 bankruptcy filings, suffered from people simply not having parties or getting married, You don't need a wedding dress when you have postponed your marriage until you can hold a proper event, and you don't need party supplies to celebrate in lockdown.

 Related: Analyst: Beloved mall retailer facing Chapter 11 bankruptcy

 Other retailers were not as lucky.
-Bed Bath & Beyond, Tuesday Morning, and Christmas Tree Shops simply ran out of cash because they didn't have any meaningful sales for many months.
-During the quarantine periods when the American public was mostly confined to their homes, people might go to grocery stores and other essential retailers, but they weren't shopping for fun.
+Bed Bath & Beyond, Tuesday Morning and Christmas Tree Shops simply ran out of cash because they didn't have any meaningful sales for many months.
+During the quarantine periods when the American public was mostly confined to home, people might go to grocery stores and other essential retailers, but they weren't shopping for fun.

-They also didn't need new clothes and the various household goods sold by those three chains — all of which were liquidated after a Chapter 7 bankruptcy filings — and that created a situation those retailers could not recover from.
+They also didn't need new clothes and the various household goods sold by those three chains, creating a situation from which those retailers could not recover.
+All three were liquidated after Chapter 7 bankruptcy filings.

 Retailers, however, were not the only brands that suffered.
 People also did not travel during that period.
 It wasn't just people not taking vacations.
 It was also Americans not having to commute to work because their offices were closed.

-The lack of leisure travel and the lack of commuters created a situation that forced a company that's a veritable American institution into bankruptcy.
+The lack of leisure travel and the lack of commuters forced a veritable American institution into bankruptcy.

 Travel and cruise company files bankruptcy

-Some companies operate in plain sight but the public may not know their brand name.
-That's the case with Hornblower Group, a company that operates American Queen Voyages, City Experiences, and Journey Beyond.
+Some companies operate in plain sight, but the public may not know their brand names.
+That's the case with Hornblower Group, which operates American Queen Voyages, City Experiences, and Journey Beyond.

 "The brand heritage of our organization dates back nearly 100 years, with the establishment of Boston Harbor Cruises in Massachusetts in 1926; on the west coast of the United States, Hornblower Group began in 1980.
 Across our growing portfolio, we have a long-standing history of expertise and innovation and have continually redefined the marine hospitality industry," the company said on its website.